 Biome, a novel

 Biome is a Young Adult Science Fiction novel.
-The story centers around Lizzy, a cadet on Mars Colony who discovers that her memories are being altered every week.
+The story centers around a cadet on a Martian colony, who discovers that her memories are being altered every week.
+So, groundhog’s day (or rather week) in space.
 In October of 2016, the book was successfully funded for a print run on Kickstarter.

 Showing a little spine

-Now, sure, it may seem like shameless self-promotion to feature his own novel in his portfolio.
-But for anyone who's ever undertaken indie art promotion of any sort, you'll understand that self-publication is the same thing as starting a brand.
+Sure, it might seem like shameless self-promotion to feature my own novel in my portfolio.
+But for anyone who's ever undertaken indie art promotion of any sort, you'll understand that self-publication is akin to starting a brand.

-What follows is a breakdown of how Ryan accomplished this lofty task.
-Like any good marketing professional, his first (and most obvious) hurdle was reaching his audience, which he had roughly identified.
-He made this happen in a series of deliberate steps.
+What follows is a breakdown of how I set about the task.
+Like any good marketing professional, my first (and most obvious) hurdle was reaching my audience, which I’d roughly identified with some pre-release hoopla.

 01—Having no shame

-Aside from everything he did to make sure the book looked and read professionally, Ryan's first step was knocking on doors.
-Being acquainted with a lot of authors, he knew he could at least ask them to give Biome a read for possible endorsement.
-He also recruited book bloggers and review organizations to generate marketing content.
+Aside from everything I did to make sure the book looked and read professionally, my first step was knocking on doors.
+Being acquainted with a few authors, I knew I could at least ask them to give the book a read for possible endorsement.
+I also recruited a handful of book bloggers and review organizations to generate some marketing buzz.

-Not only did these efforts build buzz for the release—such as a Recommended Review from Kirkus, which got Biome noticed by library distributors—but it also gave the book some accreditation.
+Not only did these efforts build anticipation for the release—such as a Recommended Review from Kirkus, which got Biome noticed by library distributors—it also gave the book a little accreditation.

-A fan of the Harry’s launch model, Ryan knew from the outset he wanted to do something similar.
-The Biome referral program worked exactly like its hairless predecessor—friends could refer others to earn branded goodies.
+I’m a big fan of the Harry’s launch model.
+From the outset, I knew I wanted to do something similar.
+So, the Biome Referral Program worked more-or-less exactly like its hairless predecessor—friends could refer others to earn branded goodies.

 No, it wasn’t a riveting success.
-But Ryan did manage to scoop up an extra 150 solid email leads for the next step in his marketing strategy.
+But I did scoop 150 solid email leads for the next step in the marketing strategy.

-With email list in hand, Ryan launched a Kickstarter campaign.
-In retrospect, there are many reasons this probably wasn’t his best decision.
-But he was able to use his Kickstarter pitch as a kind of sharable book trailer.
-Ryan wrote a script, pulled some favors, spent a weekend shooting b-roll, and put the video together piece by piece.
+With email list in hand, I launched a Kickstarter campaign.
+In retrospect, there are many reasons this probably wasn’t my best decision.
+But I was able to use the Kickstarter pitch as a kind of book trailer.
+I wrote a script, pulled some favors, spent a weekend shooting b-roll, and put the video together in a flurry.
+The Kickstarter successfully raised over $3,500 in just two weeks, with daily fun facts about the writing process to keep things spicy.

 Stranger Fiction Co.